 - Is currently pursuing a degree

-A limited number of seats will be available in GPE non-credit offerings for undergraduate or graduate students who wish to participate and who possess the necessary prerequisite background.
-If a student wishes to receive academic credit for the learning offered in the non-credit experience, he or she must register for an independent study course in the academic term closest to the GPE offering.
+A limited number of seats will be available in Graduate and Professional Education (GPE) non-credit offerings for undergraduate or graduate students who wish to participate and who possess the necessary prerequisite background.
+If a student wishes to receive academic credit for the learning offered in the non-credit experience, they must register for an independent study course in the academic term closest to the GPE offering.
 Quarterly registration deadlines and requirements apply.

-Students should check with their academic advisor to determine if a GPE course satisfies a credit requirement for their academic program.
+Students should check with their academic advisor to make sure the GPE program satisfies a credit requirement for their academic program.

-With approximately 200 member companies, the Corporate Partner Network (CPN) is MSOE’s center for business solutions.
-The CPN provides networking opportunities for members to share best practices, offers courses relevant to their firms’ strategic goals, and offers a preferred rate for professional training and graduate tuition.
-To learn if a firm is a CPN member, go to www.msoe.edu/cpn.
+With approximately 200 member companies, the BEC is MSOE’s center for business solutions.
+The BEC provides networking opportunities for members to share best practices, offers courses relevant to their firms’ strategic goals, and offers a preferred rate for this professional training.

-As part of its services, the CPN provides customized training programs for organizations that can include certificate- and certification-level programs.
-This enables professionals to take advantage of practical applications within the organization to apply the theory involved with the training.
-It is possible to arrange for MSOE academic courses to be taught on site at a company’s facility.
-To initiate and discuss the options for customized training, contact GPE’s director at email@example.com.
+As part of its services, the BEC provides customized training programs for organizations that can include non-credit certificate- and certification-level programs.
+This enables training programs to take advantage of practical applications within the organization to apply the theory involved with the training.
+It is possible to arrange for MSOE academic courses to be taught on-site at a company’s facility.